renvrant/formcontrol-freaks/chapter.md

 so we'll start with a high-level explanation and then dive into details.
 As the diagram shows,
-Angular will keep `ngForm` and `characterForm` in sync with each other using its own dark magic.
+Angular will keep `ngForm` and `characterForm` in sync with each other using its own dark magic, which we will see in a moment.
 In order to synchronize that with our state, we create a standard observer/observable connection to make `characterForm` watch the character portion of our Redux state.